Everything You Need to Know About Event Planning

 All events at Carleton must complete a Risk Management Form a minimum of 14 days in advance of the event.
 This will help ensure your event is safe and notify you of any liability.
 All submissions will be reviews and you will be informed of any follow up required.

-Text: If your event requires space on campus, you must book this well in advance.
+If your event requires space on campus, you must book this well in advance.
 Based on where your event is being hosted, you will need to contact that specific department.
 At this time, there is limited use of space for co-curricular in person activities.

 The Student Experience Office is able to reserve classroom space for individual students and student groups.
 Space booking requests must be submitted at least 10 business days prior to the date of the event.
 More: https://carleton.ca/studentaffairs/space-booking/